univention/scim-services/docs/architecture/milestone1.md

   - The code to transform a UDM object to a SCIM object and vice versa is contained in a Python library.
     - The library can be used by the SCIM client project.
       That project allows to configure a synchronization between the LDAP (UDM) and a third party SCIM service.
+- Explore effects of UDM model and business rules on SCIM service and client.
+  - Verification of the service's conformity to SCIM RFCs
+  - Add changed behavior and possible SCIM-non-conformity to public documentation.
+  - Write tests that verify the expected behavior.
+    - Writing to SCIM: handling of UDM value limitations, sync to UDM (successes and errors)
+    - Writing to UDM: sync to SCIM DB
-- Technical writer can start working on the official documentation of the Nubus SCIM REST service.
+- Technical writer can start working on the official documentation of the Nubus SCIM REST service (attributes, operations, mapping).
-  - Including the documentation of non-conforming parts.
+  - The documentation lists non-conforming parts of the SCIM service (missing attributes, operations, unusual behavior etc.).
-- Performance tests show worse read and write performance than the UDM REST API.
+- Performance tests measure the read and write performance.
+- The service cannot be used in production yet, but is good enough for tests by the customer.
+  Functional and non-functional requirements are not met, yet:
+  At least support for extended attributes, configurable mapping and acceptable performance are missing.
+  But that's OK for an MVP.

 ## Result

 - In this MS the SCIM server is an _adapter_ that converts the UDM REST API to the SCIM API.
-- SCIM reads and writes are translated to calls to the UDM REST API.
+- SCIM reads and writes are translated to synchronous calls to the UDM REST API.
   The LDAP server is the only data source.
 - The SCIM server returns UDM errors to the SCIM client, transforming them to SCIM error messages that adhere to [RFC 7644 section 3.12](https://datatracker.ietf.org/doc/html/rfc7644#section-3.12).
-- The SCIM service's availability and performance are directly dependent to the UDM REST API's and the LDAP server's.
+- The SCIM service's availability and performance are directly dependent on the UDM REST API's and the LDAP server's.
 - The SCIM server does _not_ yet issue events to the Provisioning system.
-  This feature is postponed to a later MS.
+  This feature is postponed to [Milestone 2.1](milestone2.1.md).
 - Limited feature and attribute set:
   - Minimal mapping:
     - No complex attributes.